 It may seem excessive, but when you only have two days off, you want those two days to be awesome, so planning is trivial to not having any unwelcome surprises that can derail your entire weekend.
 However, pro tip: do not over plan and be too structured; be open to those organic unexpected’s like hearing about a local hot spring or stumbling on a really good local farm stand on the side of the road — these little moments are what make memories!

-2. Take the road less travelled.
+2. Take the road less traveled.

 Unless you’re a big fan of crowds, forget about all those places you see highlighted on the map — including National Parks (or at least the popular parts of them).
 Personally, I get outside because I want to be away from people.
 To achieve this, I prioritize spots that are further off the grid.